Amblessed/todos-rest-api/README.md

 # Todos REST API

 A simple but production‑ready RESTful API for managing a **to‑do list**.
-Built with Java / Spring Boot, this project implements standard CRUD operations for todos, robust test automation, and continuous integration.
+Built with Java / Spring Boot, this project implements standard CRUD operations for todos.
 Designed for learning, sharing, and real‑world usage.

 ---